-Now, I don’t know if they were surprised or not, but this tinkering with cmd, turn out quite beneficial to me.
+Now, I don’t know if they were impressed or not, but this tinkering with cmd, turn out quite beneficial to me.
 I started reading tech blogs and implement whatever I learned, on my computer.

 So yes, cmd has a special place in my heart.
 It triggered the inner geek me.
 And it might do the same for you.
 Now, even if you don’t want to be a tech blogger, you will definitely learn something useful from cmd.